YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 # How to Use Our Docker Image
 This repository contains a Dockerfile that can be used to build and test our implementation.
-Go to the directory where the docker file exists and run the command below.
+Go to the main directory [I need fix , more specific] the docker file exists and run the command below.
 If permission denied occurs, run docker in root sudo:

     $ sudo docker build -t my-torch-app .